Search the Whole Web to quickly find what you're looking for:

 When Qi is flowing smoothly, you feel fine, all the traffic lights are set to green and everything runs along nicely.
 Your relaxed personality deals confidently with life's challenges.

 But what about those people who always seem tense and preoccupied?
-If the Liver’s facility for storing Blood is working well (see next heading) it provides stability for the personality to deal with problems as they arise.
+If the Liver’s facility for storing Blood is working well (see below) it provides stability for the personality to deal with problems as they arise.
 But if you find yourself reacting to life with tension and emotional frustration, bitterness or anger, then probably your Liver Qi is 'stagnant'.

 To some extent you can learn how to make it seem that your Liver Qi is flowing smoothly: you can bluff your way, act it out, do your NLP (Neuro-Linguistic Programming) and imitate success at that interview!